pylon/alexa_request_verifier/README.md

 * Confirm the request is recent (to avoid playback attacks)
 * Validate the message signature

-Alexa Request Verifier uses ConCache to cache certificates once they have been verified.
+Alexa Request Verifier uses ~ConCache~ `:ets` to cache certificates once they have been verified.

 ## Installation